 - Future Farmers of America (FFA)

 - FTC Lego Robotics

 - Student Leadership Group

 - Solo And Ensemble

+- Build to Fly

+- Chess Club

-Extra-curricular activities do not reflect the School curriculum, but are made available to students to allow them to pursue additional worthwhile activities such as recreational sports, drama, and the like.
+Extracurricular activities do not reflect the School curriculum, but are made available to students to allow them to pursue additional worthwhile activities such as recreational sports, drama, and the like.

 - Annual Musical

 - Football

 - Cross Country

 - Basketball

-- Volleyball
+- Vollevball

 - Wrestling

 - Competitive Cheer

 - Track and Field

-All students are permitted to participate in the activities of their choosing, as long as they meet the eligibility and athletic admission requirements.
+All students are permitted to participate in the activities of their choosing, as long as they meet the eligibility requirements.